lettucegoblin/multiple_choice_test/tests/DataScience/hadoop-exam.md

 ---

+**Q: What is the default block size in HDFS?**
+- A) 4MB
+- B) 16MB
+- C) 64MB
+- D) 128MB

+**Answer:** C

+---

+**Q: Explain why HDFS uses large block sizes and how this design decision impacts performance and scalability.**

+**SHORT ANSWER:** HDFS uses large block sizes (traditionally 64MB, now often 128MB or 256MB) for several important reasons:

+1. Reduced metadata overhead: With larger blocks, there are fewer total blocks to track, which means the NameNode needs to store less metadata in memory.

+2. Reduced network overhead: Larger blocks minimize the number of connections and setup/teardown operations required when accessing data.

+3. Optimization for sequential access: HDFS is designed for batch processing and sequential reads of large files.
+Larger blocks allow for longer continuous reads without the overhead of moving to a new block.

+4. Amortization of disk seek time: The time spent seeking to a new disk location is amortized over a larger amount of data read.

+5. MapReduce efficiency: The MapReduce framework typically assigns one map task per block, so larger blocks mean fewer map tasks and reduced task initialization overhead.

+However, this large block size makes HDFS less efficient for small files or random access patterns.
+If files are much smaller than a block size, storage space is wasted and the system still needs to track many small files, creating "small file problem" scenarios.

+The large block size design decision directly supports Hadoop's goal of high throughput over low latency, and enables it to scale to petabytes of data across thousands of nodes.

+---

 **Q: In Hadoop, "rack awareness" refers to:**
 - A) Physical organization of server racks
 - B) A strategy to optimize network traffic by considering the physical network topology